mkapur/sab-2021-doc/_main.knit.md

 5. Age validation is needed to verify the level of age bias present in the data, if any.

-6. Investigate aging methods that could prove more precise than current break-and-burn methods.
+6. Investigate aging methods that could prove more precise and/or rapid than current break-and-burn methods.
 More accurate age data would facilitate tracking cohorts to older ages, improving estimates of historical year-class strengths.

 7. Research on understanding the interactions between spatial patterns in sablefish growth, fishery size selectivity, and movement across the Northeast Pacific began during 2019 and are ongoing.
 The results of this research should be considered in future benchmark stock assessments.